 Tip #2: Demonstrate that you are familiar with your roles

 A preschool teacher is mainly responsible for early childhood education.
 This role involves creating and delivering interactive learning programs, developing and enforcing rules of good behavior for kids in classrooms, and demonstrating activities to kids.
-Other roles include offering resources and tools that kids can use to learn and play, evaluating children’s performance, and coming up with teaching methods that fit early childhood education children.
+Other roles include offering resources and tools that kids can use to learn and play, evaluating children’s performance, and developing teaching methods that fit early childhood education.

 The interviewer wants to assess whether you have the experience required for this job.

 Tip #1: Describe your experience as a preschool teacher